EriksenJ/ra_guide/README.md

 - Read [Gentzkow and Shapiro (2014)](https://web.stanford.edu/~gentzkow/research/CodeAndData.PDF)
 - Read this document.
 	- You do not have to follow links the first time you read the document.
 They are there for reference.
+- Install the necessary software on your local computer as described under `Software/Required`.
 - Set up git on your computer and a GitHub account as described under `Version Control`.
-- Install the necessary software on your local computer.
-Find the list and installation guides under `Software/Required`.
 - Ask your supervisor to add you to the relevant projects on GitHub and Zotero.

 After you have finished these steps, we will assign tasks to you via the Github project(s).